xbtmatt/cloud-infra/src/aptos-cli/README.md

 CLI Docker image and subsequently push it to the `econialabs` Dockerhub repository as `econialabs/aptos-cli:4.0.0`.

+## Triggering the workflow manually

+The action is also set to trigger manually on `workflow_dispatch`.

+You will be prompted to input the version, which will work with both of the following formats:

+`cli_version: v4.0.0`

+or

+`cli_version: 4.0.0`

+Since the Dockerfile strips the `v` when parsing the `ARG CLI_VERSION` value.

 ## Multi-architecture support

 Currently the GitHub action triggers builds for `arm64` and `amd64`.